-To understand recent β-decay NMR experiments on Li atoms chemisorbed on a Ru(001) surface, the work-function changes and the local density of states (LDOS) at EF and at the Li nucleus are determined from first-principles local-density full potential linearized augmented plane wave calculations for three coverages (Θ = 1, 0.25, and 0.11) and two possible sites for Li (fee and hcp).
+To understand recent (Formula presented)-decay NMR experiments on Li atoms chemisorbed on a Ru(001) surface, the work-function changes and the local density of states (LDOS) at (Formula presented) and at the Li nucleus are determined from first-principles local-density full potential linearized augmented plane wave calculations for three coverages (Formula presented) =1, 0.25, and 0.11) and two possible sites for Li (fcc and hcp).
 From full structure optimizations by means of total energy and atomic force calculations, both a surface and in-plane relaxation are found, and Li chemisorption site preferences are determined as a function of coverage.
-The calculated LDOS is constant for low coverage whereas the work function changes substantially - both in very good agreement with the β-decay NMR experiments.
+The calculated LDOS is constant for low coverage whereas the work function changes substantially—both in very good agreement with the (Formula presented)-decay NMR experiments.
 In contrast, the LDOS at high coverage is predicted to increase by a factor of 2.

 |Number of pages||6|